How do we tackle mental health stigma?

 #BeKind was trending in the wake of the death of TV celebrity Caroline Flack to suicide in February 2020.
-The public called out the tabloids and British press who had printed scandalous and falls stories about Caroline’s personal life. #BeKind called out all the twitter trolls who had hounded her relentlessly in the months leading up to her death.
+The public called out the tabloids and British press who had printed scandalous and false stories about Caroline’s personal life. #BeKind called out all the twitter trolls who had hounded her relentlessly in the months leading up to her death.
 It got people talking about depression and suicide and how so much more needs to be done to prevent such tragedies.
-And yet one month later, when singer Sam Smith shared his mental health struggles during lockdown online, many were quick to shame him and the #BeKind message seemed all but forgotten.
+And yet here we are in 2024, with the death of One Direction singer Liam Payne, the #BeKind message seems all but forgotten.
 Stigma around mental illness is still a big problem globally and it is costing lives every day.

 My experience with mental health stigma